 Good-quality white chocolate makers use cocoa butter as the primary source of fat.
 But some cheaper versions might use palm oil and other unhealthy fats.
 Hence, always check the nutritional facts and ingredients labels to ensure the chocolate doesn’t have any unhealthy trans-fats.
 Also, remember that when another fat replaces cocoa butter, that cannot be called white chocolate.

 Quite a few companies are making the best white chocolate in the market.
 Their chocolate has more butter and less sugar, providing a soft, rich, and silky texture that melts into cream and custards.
-Valrhona is one such brand, and it’s no surprise that two of their white chocolates take the top spots: Ivoire and Opalys.
+Valrhona is one such brand that two of their white chocolates take the top spots: Ivoire and Opalys.

 While the FDA requires white chocolate to have a minimum of 20% butter, Valrhona Ivoire comprises 35% butter.
-The extra fat makes an excellent stabilizer for buttercream.
-It has a silky, clean flavor and texture that lingers on the palate.
-Its flavor is fresh, milk in solid form, and restrained sweetness makes it an all-too-easy snack.
+The extra fat makes an excellent stabilizer for buttercream, and it has a silky texture and the flavor of fresh milk.
+Sweetness is restrained, so this is an all-too-easy snack.

 Similarly, Valrhona Opalys has 33% cocoa butter (above the bare minimum).
 As a result, it has a fresh, balanced, and super-silky texture.
 This one is great for those who like a gentle touch of vanilla in white chocolate.